Allreality/training/README.md

-# training
+b# training
 training
 This is Akil here.
-I don't have a clue, nut I will look for some.
+I don't have a clue, but I will look for some.